Willie Morris: Return to Mississippi

 Morris was revered by the students in his writing classes in Oxford.
 He was known as an unerring mimic with a warm sense of humor and a sense of the absurd.

 Morris helped two Mississippi residents by giving them a second chance at sight by being an eye donor.

 Morris appeared in Ken Burns's 1994 documentary Baseball.

+Morris's letters to his son and many photographs are in the 2022 collection, David Rae Morris and Willie Morris, Love, Daddy: Letters From My Father.

 Willie Morris Award for Southern Fiction

 Since 2007, Reba White Williams and Dave H. Williams have sponsored the Willie Morris Award for Southern Fiction.
 The award is given to a novel set in one of following Southern states: Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, and Virginia, and which reflects the spirit of Morris's work.
 The novel should stand out for the quality of its prose, its originality, its sense of place and period, and the appeal of its characters.

 An independent panel of judges votes on the award from books submitted for consideration.
 Recipients of the award to date: